achrafbou1/NearbyShops/README.md

 npm run serve
 ```

-Next, in the second terminal, cd into the back-end folder.
+Next, in the second terminal, access the back-end folder using this command:
 ```
 cd .\back-end\
 ```